ansible/ansible-container/docs/rst/container_yml/reference.rst

     volumes:
        static-files: {}

-In the above example the Compose *volumes* directives create a named volume called *static-files*, and the Docker volume gets created during the execution of the ``build`` and ``run`` commands.
-When ``shipit`` executes, it creates a volume called *static-files* that maps to a persistent volume claim, and it creates the persistent volume claim using the parameters specified in *options*.
-In this case the options are supplied for OpenShift.
+In the above example the Compose *volumes* directive creates a named volume called *static-files*, and the Docker volume gets created during the execution of the ``build`` and ``run`` commands.
+When ``shipit`` executes and generates cloud configuration (in this case for OpenShift), it creates a volume called *static-files* that maps to a persistent volume claim, and the persistent volume claim will be created using the parameters specified in *options*.

 The following options can be defined for a persistent volume claim: